 Pogrom: Kishniev and the Tilt of History by Steven J. Zipperstein

 A pogrom, google informs those who’ve never heard the word, is “an organized massacre of a particular ethnic group”.
 The second clause of the top definition reads “in particular that of Jews in Russia or eastern Europe.”
 The word comes from Russian, Russia was where pogroms, organized attacks against Jews, often erupted in the early 20th century.
-Synonyms (and I’m quoting): massacre, slaughter, wholesale slaughter, mass slaughter mass killing, mass murder, mass homicide, mass execution, night of the long knives, annihilation, extermination, decimation, carnage, bloodbath, bloodletting, butchery, genocide, ethnic cleansing, megadeath, More.
+Synonyms (and I’m quoting): massacre, slaughter, wholesale slaughter, mass slaughter, mass killing, mass murder, mass homicide, mass execution, night of the long knives, annihilation, extermination, decimation, carnage, bloodbath, bloodletting, butchery, genocide, ethnic cleansing, megadeath, More.

-Not to complicate things here, but a pogrom is exactly what happened, for example, in Tulsa, Oklahoma May 31 through June 1, 1921 when the prosperous black community of Greenwood was invaded, looted, burned to the ground, dozens of blacks (perhaps as many as 300) were murdered, ten thousand were left homeless and many of the survivors were interned, by armed men deputized during the organized attack who also took part in it, in a makeshift prison camp in the “pogrom’s” immediate aftermath.
+Not to complicate things here, but a pogrom is exactly what happened, for example, in Tulsa, Oklahoma May 31 through June 1, 1921 when the prosperous black community of Greenwood was invaded, looted, burned to the ground, dozens of blacks (perhaps as many as 300) were murdered, ten thousand were left homeless and many of the now homeless survivors were interned, by armed men deputized during the organized attack who also took part in it, in a makeshift prison camp in the “pogrom’s” immediate aftermath.

 It is a sickeningly familiar if easily forgettable horror story (America pretty quickly forgot about the massacre in Tulsa, for almost a century).
 Think of the horrific tales of the Janjaweed (“evil on horseback”) in southern Sudan.
 They ride into a village of the group they hate and rape, massacre, slaughter, commit carnage, butchery, ethnic cleansing.
 The Rohingya in Myanmar are another ethnic minority that has been catching hell in recent times, stateless souls fleeing by the tens of thousands, victimized by government supported pogroms and ethnic hatred, villages on fire.